pbs/cookiecutter-pylibrary/README.rst

 Cookiecutter_ template for a Python python library.

-This template is much simpler than the one of `ionelmc
+This template is inspired, but it's much simpler than the one of `ionelmc
 <https://github.com/ionelmc/cookiecutter-pylibrary>`_ template.

 Requirements